hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/set-operators.md

     .execute();
 ```

+Particularly using nested set operators multi-level, complex queries can be written using LiveSQL.

-Single-level and multi-level algebra can be intermixed seamlessly as needed.
+Inline and nested set operators can be intermixed seamlessly as needed in any part of the query.

 ## Column Names

-The SQL result set that a set operator produces includes column names that take their names from the original column names (from tables or by aliasing with `AS`) of the first combined SELECT in the level.
+The SQL result set that a set operator produces includes column names that take their names from the original column names (from tables or expressions aliased with `AS`) of the first combined SELECT in the level.
 Column names or aliases from the second sub-SELECT and on in the set algebra are ignored.

 Even though they look identical to the original column names of the first sub-SELECT, these names are not related to them anymore; they belong to the operator scope, not the table.
 Therefore they cannot
 be qualified with table prefixes (as in `a.amount`) but only as plain identifiers (just `amount`).